ARCLeeds/arcleeds.github.io/blog/_posts/2022-12-07-twelvedayshpc2022-Dec07.md

 ## What tools or technologies do you use in your research?
 (Programming languages, packages, APIs)

-Python and MATSim, a Java-based open-source framework for implementing large-scale agent-based transport simulations.
+SPENSER Synthetic Population Estimation and Scenario Projection Model, Python and MATSim, a Java-based open-source framework for implementing large-scale agent-based transport simulations.

 ## How does HPC help your research?

 In this project, we use an approach called Agent-Based Modelling and Simulation.
 We model each individual, with socio-demographic characteristics, spatial location, decisions and mobility behaviours.
 As seniors do not live in a senior-only world, we model all the population in order to reproduce the interactions (in the households, on the road, ..) between the individuals.
 HPC helps me to run the python scripts and MATSim simulations for big populations in a reasonable time.
-We model around 3 millions agents for WMCA and 700,000 agents for Winnipeg.
+We model around 3 millions agents for West Midlands Combined Area and 700,000 agents for Winnipeg.
 Code that would take weeks or months to be executed on my laptop runs in some hours on HPC (making my year and a half postdoc much more productive!).

 ## What is the potential impact of your research?